 Qinghai — the Source

-Lanzhou is the first major city on the Yellow River and has long had the only bridge over the Huang He in the region, making it a key stop on the Silk Road.
-Lanzhou has many attractions centered around the Yellow River, like Zhongshan Iron Bridge, Waterwheel Garden, and Five Springs Mountain.
+Lanzhou is the first major city on the Yellow River and for a long time had the only bridge over the Yellow River in the region, making it a key stop on the Silk Road.
+Lanzhou has several attractions centered on the Yellow River, like Zhongshan Iron Bridge, Waterwheel Garden, and Five Springs Mountain.

 Ningxia — Forest, Desert, and Grassland